incubiq/vote_with_did/README.md

  M3 (28 May 2025)

-- 10min explanation video of M3:
+- 13min explanation video of M3:

   - Development work
-    * Big work on Identus compatibility (unfortunately the v1.39.0 which I dockerised decided to not work anymore, proving that doker is not enough to self contain a release.
-Lots of work to make it work again, as some breaking changes outside of my control were made in parts called by Identus itself)
+    * Big work on Identus compatibility (unfortunately the v1.39.0 which I dockerised decided to not work anymore, proving to me that unfortunately, doker is not enough to self contain an Identus release.
+Lots of work to make it work again, as some breaking changes outside of my control were made in third-party libs called by Identus itself)
-    * Initiated a cloud backend for redirecting all Identus calls + managing user (including secure Authentication) + start of the ballot APIs (part of M4)
+    * Initiated a cloud backend for connecting to Identus + managing user (including secure Authentication) + start of the ballot APIs (started, but that's part of M4)
+    * issuance of DID as soon as the user creates a Digital Identiy Wallet
+    * Self Issuance of Proof of Ownership when User "Sign Message" proof of ownership of a wallet (works multi wallet, multi chains)
+    * Self Issuance of proof of funds from a proof of wallet ownership.
-    * connected the browser ext App to the backend with seamless secure authentication
+    * connected the browser Ext App to the backend with seamless secure authentication
+    * updated the browser Ext App to show User's DIDs and Proofs
     * created a full POSTMAN test env

   - How to test it
    * run the backend (will on port 8101 and connect on an Identus host on https://identus.opensourceais.com)
-   * Note: the backend requires a VotingWithDID admin to issue Offers/Proofs.
-You can either create one yourself (via Postman) and add it to a local_secret.json at startup. or ask me for creds of my current test admin user.
+   * Note: the backend requires a VotingWithDID admin (I mean an Identus user allowed to create VCs/Proofs) to issue Offers/Proofs.
+You can either create one yourself (via Postman) and add it to a local_secret.json at startup.
+Or ask me for creds of my current test admin user.
 In the end, there could be as many validating admins as we wish for separation of concerns.
    * run the browser ext (refer to M2 doc)